Is There a Dimmer Outlook Ahead for Fastenal Company?

 Is It Worth Investing in Fastenal Company (NASDAQ :FAST) Right Now?

-Fastenal Company (NASDAQ:FAST) scored a price-to-earnings ratio above its average ratio, recording 32.83 x from its present earnings ratio.
+Fastenal Company (NASDAQ:FAST) scored a price-to-earnings ratio above its average ratio, recording 30.75 x from its present earnings ratio.
 Plus, the 36-month beta value for FAST is at 1.19.
-Opinions of the stock are interesting as 2 analysts out of 16 who provided ratings for Fastenal Company declared the stock was a “buy,” while 1 rated the stock as “overweight,” 10 rated it as “hold,” and 3 as “sell.”

 FAST’s Market Performance

-FAST stocks went up by 3.95% for the week, with a monthly jump of 8.20% and a quarterly performance of 9.77%, while its annual performance rate touched 31.10%.
-The volatility ratio for the week stands at 2.36% while the volatility levels for the past 30 days are set at 2.21% for Fastenal Company.
-The simple moving average for the period of the last 20 days is 6.02% for FAST stocks with a simple moving average of 19.10% for the last 200 days.
+FAST stocks went down by -3.00% for the week, with a monthly jump of 0.81% and a quarterly performance of 0.95%, while its annual performance rate touched 25.30%.
+The volatility ratio for the week stands at 2.74% while the volatility levels for the past 30 days are set at 2.38% for Fastenal Company.
+The simple moving average for the period of the last 20 days is -1.22% for FAST stocks with a simple moving average of 11.18% for the last 200 days.

 Analysts’ Opinion of FAST